rob-myers/rob-myers.github.io/articles/objective.md

 > The [Traveller universe](https://travellermap.com/?p=-1.329!-23.768!3).

 What kind of game is it?
-> A [Roguelike](https://en.wikipedia.org/wiki/Roguelike).
+> A topdown [Roguelike](https://en.wikipedia.org/wiki/Roguelike).
 Actually our focus will be on Game AI, as we shall explain.

 Why?

 > Because [NPC](https://tvtropes.org/pmwiki/pmwiki.php/Main/NonPlayerCharacter) behaviour is more interesting than any particular game.
 > An environment is needed to make it meaningful, fixed narratives/missions are not.

-We'll focus on [navmeshes](https://en.wikipedia.org/wiki/Navigation_mesh) and compositional Game AI.
+We'll focus on [navigation](https://en.wikipedia.org/wiki/Navigation_mesh) and compositional behaviour.
-The environment will be driven by thousands of Traveller-based assets.
+On the other hand, the environment will be driven by thousands of Traveller-based assets.

 <div
   class="tabs"